darchr/riscv-validation/PerfUnmatched.md

-# How to setup 'perf' on the HiFive Unmatched for Additional Events
+# How to Setup Additional 'perf' Events on the HiFive Unmatched
+By default, the perf tool in linux only supports instruction and cycle count hardware events on the HiFive Unmatched RISCV board.
+Hardware support for other microarchitectural events is available on the board and patches to Linux and OpenSBI help perf track these events.
+This tutorial will go over how to apply these patches to setup branches and branch-misses tracking in perf on the Unmatched.
 ## Installing Ubuntu

 ```